robinkwilson/blockchain-charts/README.md

 - Clicking to see each chart could be better

 #### My Solutions:
-- Use easily to read units for each chart
+- Use easy-to-read units for each chart
-- Filters for getting to the information you want easily
+- Filters for easy searching within the charts for data
-- Made a chart for a very heated topic in the crypto world -- mining revenue vs transaction value -- and was actually surprised by the difference
+- Popular Stats - added a chart to visualize a heated topic in the crypto world -- mining revenue vs transaction value -- and was actually surprised by the information
+  - Proved my "Chart Sandbox" idea could be compelling
 - Added a Call to Action component to route user to developer APIs or the Chart Sandbox -- as per my Blockchain's page purpose assumption
 - **Not Implemented** Single chart page to render all data clicked on.
 I dubbed it the "Chart Sandbox."
 Would have one large chart with buttons at the top (or bottom) that onClick would query and then render the datapoints on the chart.
-For implementing this, please see "Next Steps" section.
+For implementing this, please see **"Next Steps"** section.

 ### Notes for Improvements